 We now know that all expertise -- from baseball to brain surgery – comes from physical changes in the structure and functions of the brain.
 The study of world-class performers has shown that it is not some magical alchemy of innate talent and pathological drive that creates a champion – it’s the way they learn and train.
 When development activities are structured to work with the way the brain changes, learning is faster and people realize more of their full potential.
 In all areas studied, people who became world class had four things in common:

 At first glance, the list looks obvious - practice, get support from other people, work hard and have some ability.
 But these four simple things are very different from how we typically think of them

 Challenges to Old Ways of Thinking

-The research calls into question many of our long-held assumptions about learning in the workplace.
-Just a few of the findings:
+The research calls into question many of our long-held assumptions about learning and leader development.

 Slight Changes Make Big Differences

-When you look at leadership development through the lens of our new understanding about learning you can see that just a few changes can make a big difference in the speed and effectiveness of leadership development -- for individuals and for organizations.
-We have isolated
+When you look at leader development through the lens of our new understanding about learning you can see that just a few changes can make a big difference in the speed and effectiveness of development -- for individuals and for organizations.

-the training methods of prodigies to accelerate their learning and reach their
+We have isolated the ‘active ingredients’ in learning and anyone can use the training methods of prodigies to accelerate their learning and reach their highest potential.